antononcube/Raku-Text-Plot/README-work.md

     - It was just much easier to put them on the right.

-    - BTW, this is probably a bug -- the width of "total plot" is larger than the specified.
+    - BTW, this is probably a bug -- the width of the "total plot" is larger than the specified.

-- [ ] Optional placement tick values.
+- [ ] Optional placement of tick values.

-- [ ] Plot title.
+- [ ] `text-pareto-principle-plot`

-    - I am not sure is it needed.

 - [ ] `text-plot`

     - Easy to implement inlined with `text-plot`, but it might give a simpler interface.

 - [ ] `text-bar-chart`

+- [ ] `text-histogram`

 -------